halcy/Mastodon.py/docs/index.rst

                         # report, False otherwise.
 Note that no indication as to
                         # what action was taken is given and that an admin simply
                         # marking the report as processed and not doing anything else
                         # will set this field to True.
+Note also that now that there
+                        # is no way to get any updated report lists, this will
+                        # always be false.
     }

 Push subscription dicts